 It's essential to research the press and media you will be targeting with your press release.
-Get hold of back copies and tune in to relevant radio and TV programmes.
-This will enable you to tailor your story to suit.
+Every publication, radio station, newspaper and TV programme will have an online presence.

 For any news story, there are many angles that can be used.
 If a business launches a new product, there might be mileage in targeting any, or all, of the following:

-- consumer press (if there is a more mainstream benefit);
+- Consumer press (if there is a mainstream benefit);

 How to send a press release to journalists

-Generally, you should send a press release by email.
+Send press releases by email.
 It's wise to make your subject line attention-grabbing.
-Any press release sent by email should be pasted into the email rather than sent as an attachment - this may see your email flagged as spam.
+Paste the content of the press release into the email rather than sent as an attachment.

 Journalists receive a lot of emails, so you may want to follow up press releases with a call to check they've seen it.